 Summary : Spend two full days in Glacier Bay National Park on this small ship cruise to Alaska, including wilderness exploration in the Tongass National Forest and the Glacier Bay outback.
 See magnificant glaciers like Margerie, Grand Pacific, and Dawes.
 Whale watch for orcas and humpbacks in Frederick Sound and Chatham Strait.
 Search for black and brown bears, eagles, sea otters, harbor seals, sea lions, and sea birds.
-This active itinerary includes adventure options like kayaking, paddleboarding, and skiff rides in remote inlets.
+This active itinerary includes adventure options like kayaking, stand up paddleboarding, and skiff rides in remote inlets.

 Activities : Child-Friendly, Kayaking, Snorkeling, Triple/Quad Cabins

 Hello, Juneau!
 It’s off to the hospitality area you go.
 Up the gangplank, your crew meets you with a hearty welcome.
 The adventure begins, sailing west toward Icy Strait.